fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/install/acquire-extension.md

 - [The Fast Cartridge Github repository](<(https://github.com/SalesforceCommerceCloud/link_fastcheckout)>) associated with the Marketplace version of the Fast Cartridge
 - [Fast's SFCC Integration Github Repository](https://github.com/fast-af/sfcc-integration/) (e.g. for site admins who want to try development builds in Sandbox).
-- A Fast team member can also provide the Cartridge as a ZIP file incorporating the [additional details you provdided prior to starting the installation process](../pre-install/requirements).
+- A Fast team member can also provide the Cartridge as a ZIP file incorporating the [additional details you provided prior to starting the installation process](../pre-install/requirements).

 ## Upload the Cartridge to Your Storefront